Kathy is a freelance writer from Canada who is always on the lookout for fun things to do with her family.

 Prince Edward Island is the smallest province in Canada and is known as The Gentle Island.

 PEI is a popular tourist destination for families, nature lovers, foodies and golfers, and there is a wide variety of things to see and do on a vacation to this island.
-Peak tourist season is in the summer months of June to August.
+The peak tourist season is in the summer months of June to August.

 Getting to PEI